DaveFeed/VK-Music-RPC-for-Discord/README.md

 Second step choose if you want to have a button in rpc, which links to your profile or not Third step is to choose language from the list, or leave it blank for english.

 After the setup, you are good to go!
-Just run the main executable when discord app is on.
+Just run the main executable when discord app is on.<br>
 ![Console](./pictures/running.png)

 ### Possible Error Codes